 While it’s important you don’t start signing up for every credit card offer you see, try to diversify the types of credit cards you have.

-Because Discover isn’t accepted everywhere (but most places do accept Discover), I am considering getting the new Amazon Visa.
+Because Discover isn’t accepted everywhere (but most places do accept Discover), another card I use and love is the Amazon Rewards Visa.
 They offer 5% cash back on Amazon purchases to Prime members (otherwise, 3% cash back); 2% cash back at restaurants, gas stations and drug stores; and 1% cash back on everything else.